 At Beechcliffe School we support the values of democracy, rules of law, individual liberty, mutual respect and tolerance of different faiths and beliefs and these are embedded within our curriculum.
 These values are found in our own school values identified as respect, kindness, honesty, hard work, cooperation, fairness, confidence, tolerance, politeness and responsibility.

 In addition, we offer Personal, Health and Social Education (including Sex and Relationships Education) courses and experiences to prepare the pupils for adult life.
 For pupils who learn phonetically the DFE letters and sounds programme is used to develop individual pupils ability to decode the written language and also develop the skills required to retrieve information either literally or through inference.

 The curriculum includes Religious Education, which aims to give an understanding of the world's major faiths, and is concerned with the moral and spiritual development of children and young adults living in a multi-cultural society.

 Please CLICK HERE to view the KS3 curriculum provision Map

 Please CLICK HERE to view the KS3 Modified and Supported Curriculum Rolling Programme

-Please Click here to view KS3 Summer Term curriculum coverage
+Please Click here to view KS3 Spring Term curriculum coverage